Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 Pests and potential diseases

-In open ground, Black-eyed Susan has no enemies; only plants grown in greenhouses may be more susceptible to infestations of mealybugs, whiteflies, or red spider mites.
+In open ground, the Black-eyed Susan has no enemies; only plants grown in greenhouses may be more susceptible to infestations of mealybugs, whiteflies, or red spider mites.

 To eliminate whiteflies, spray a soapy solution made from black soap mixed with a little vegetable oil.